 1 hour by train from Ueno + taxi or 40-minute walk

 If you really want to see A LOT of tulips and are willing to travel outside of Tokyo then the Sakura Tulip Festival — the largest in the Kantō area — is for you.
-There are lots of food stalls/trucks and a tulip market among the festivities.
+There are lots of food stalls and trucks, and even a tulip market among the festivities.

-If you head out early, you can hopefully grab one of the rental bicycles available at Sakura Station — the best way to travel between the station and the park.
+If you arrive early, you might be able to grab one of the rental bicycles available at Sakura Station — the best way to travel between the station and the park.

 April